+physical activity after retirement.
+Leisure-time physical activity is captured in SHARE by the following question : "How often do you engage in activities that require a moderate level of energy such as gardening, cleaning the car, or doing a walk?".
+Four answers are available ranging from "more than once a week" to "hardly ever, or never".
+We dichotomize the responses into high (more than once a week/once a week) and low moderate leisure-time physical activity (one to three times a month/hardly ever, or never).
+Our FEIV models show that women tend to increase their leisure-time physical activity following retirement while men do not.
+Retirement causes a 14 percentage point increase in the probability of performing a moderate physical activity at least once a week (at the 5% significance level) among women.
+The corresponding figure for men is equal to 7 percentage points and insignificant at conventional levels.
 This would be suggestive evidence that the heterogeneous impact of retirement across genders is partly explained by women's higher propensity to engage in leisure-time physical activities following retirement.
 However, the results do not seem robust to alternative dichotomisations of leisure-time physical activity.
-When using an aternative dichotomisation of leisure-time physical activity (hardly never or never versus more than once a week/once a week/one to three times a month), we find that retirement causes a 0.13 (0.12) percentage point increase in the probability of performing a moderate physical activity at least one to three times a month among men (women).
+When using an alternative dichotomisation of leisure-time physical activity (hardly never or never versus more than once a week/once a week/one to three times a month), we find that retirement causes a 11 (12) percentage point increase in the probability of performing a moderate physical activity at least one to three times a month among men (women).
 Both coefficients are significant at the 5% significance level.

 Overall, our data lead to inconclusive results with regard to gender-specific patterns in leisure-time physical activity following retirement.
-Moreover, only very precise measures of physical activity -both at work and during leisure time- would have allowed us to investigate whether individuals actually compensate the direct reduction in job-related exercise by increasing their leisure-time physical activity following retirement.
-Thus, data limitations make it difficult to explore the underlying mechanisms throuh which retirement affects weight as well as the gender-specific patterns in food intake and physical activity.
+Moreover, only very precise measures of physical activity - both at work and during leisure time - would have allowed us to investigate whether individuals actually compensate the direct reduction in job-related exercise by increasing their leisure-time physical activity following retirement.
+Thus, data limitations make it difficult to explore the underlying mechanisms through which retirement affects weight as well as the gender-specific patterns in food intake and physical activity.

-4.3 Robustness checks
+4.5 Robustness checks

 Our estimation strategy is likely to yield unbiased results if properly controlling for the age trend.
 As one may worry that our results be driven by an inadequate estimation of the age effect, we have tried linear, quadratic (presented) and quartic age terms in robustness checks.
-Results are qualitatively similar.22
+Results are qualitatively similar.24

-As underweight status is associated with a higher risk of morbidity and mortality for the elderly (Corrada et al. (2006)), one could be afraid that underweight individuals have a heterogeneous response to retirement.
-It might be the case that underweight individuals lose weight because of retirement, thus leading to an overall insignificant impact of retirement on BMI.
-We check that our results are robust to the exclusion of underweight individuals by re-running our IV estimates on normal, overweight and obese individuals at baseline.
-Results are virtually unchanged.23
+As underweight status is associated with a higher risk of morbidity and mortality for the elderly (Corrada et al. (2006)), one could be afraid that underweight individuals have a different response to retirement.
+It might be the case that underweight individuals lose